 Status Certificate Review: What Condo Buyers Must Know

 Buying a condominium is different from buying a detached home.
 Condo ownership means sharing financial responsibilities and governance with other unit owners through a condominium corporation.
+Because of this shared structure, buyers must carefully review the status certificate, one of the most important documents in a condominium transaction.

 What Is a Status Certificate?